A Simplified Proof for the Edge-Density of 4-Planar Graphs: Proof of

-By this procedure, no multi-edges of $G'$ or $G''$ are homotopic in $\Gamma'$ or $\Gamma''$, because the vertex $x$ separates the same Jordan arcs in $\Gamma'$ that were separated in $\Gamma$ by vertices of $G''$ and vice versa.
+Under this construction, no multi-edges of $G'$ or $G''$ are homotopic in $\Gamma'$ or $\Gamma''$, because the vertex $x$ separates the same Jordan arcs in $\Gamma'$ that were separated in $\Gamma$ by vertices of $G''$ and vice versa.